 Still Managing Your Inventory with Spreadsheets?

-These companies struggle to meet service level requirements while respecting financial impacts, and have almost no chance to do it optimally.
+These companies struggle to meet tight service level requirements while respecting financial impacts, and have almost no chance to do it optimally.
 So inventory optimization software is still “low hanging fruit” for those seeking higher levels of supply chain maturity and improved use of supply chain analytical tools.

 Most supply chains are complex and getting more so.
 Typical challenges that make inventory management and optimization hard to accomplish with spreadsheets include: